• Skip to primary navigation

 • Mix shredded chicken and light sour cream in a medium bowl until well combined.
 Set aside.

-• Cut 4 of the small tortillas in half, leaving the other 8 whole.
+• Cut 4 of the small tortillas in half, and leave the other 8 tortillas whole.
+Cut 3 of the large tortillas in half, and leave the other 3 tortillas whole.

 • First. soften 8 small tortillas.